cmohge1/lrbs-digital-editing-intro-2019/day4.md

 <p>* select the "ab" box (which will surround the text transcription).</p>

-<p>* transcribe all of the metamarks first, then focus on transcribing the whole text.</p>
+<p>* transcribe all of the <a href="https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-metamark.html">metamark</a> elements first, then focus on transcribing the whole text.</p>

 <p>6.
 Draw boxes around each of the revision or metamark sites.
 As you do so, highlight the transcribed text of the revision, then double-click on the box (near the number) of its corresponding revision site box.
 Enter the appropriate TEI encoding.</p>